 Following the the launch of Iconic Haus — Lot 4 of the eleven Cameldale Estates properties designed by architect C.P.
-Drewett — this feature article from South African luxury lifestyle magazine Upscale Living was a nice exclamation point!
+Drewett — this feature article from luxury lifestyle magazine Upscale Living was a nice exclamation point!
 We are thankful for and humbled by the attention.
 Enjoy the article!

 Designing Architecture That Embraces The Future